Vitorino Nemésio

-Vitorino Nemésio Mendes Pinheiro da Silva (19 December 1901 – 20 February 1978) was a Portuguese poet, author and intellectual from Terceira, Azores, best known for his novel Mau Tempo No Canal (literally, Bad Weather in the Channel but published in an English translation as Stormy Isles – An Azorean Tale), as well as a professor in the Faculty of Letters at the University of Lisbon and member of the Academy of Sciences of Lisbon.
+Vitorino Nemésio Mendes Pinheiro da Silva (19 December 1901 – 20 February 1978) was a Portuguese poet, author and intellectual from Terceira, Azores, best known for his novel Mau Tempo No Canal (literally, Bad Weather in the Channel but published in an English translation as Stormy Isles – An Azorean Tale), as well as a professor in the Faculty of Letters the University of Lisbon and member of the Academy of Sciences of Lisbon.

 Biography

 Vitorino Nemésio was born in 1901 in Praia da Vitória, on Terceira island, Azores.
 He was the son of Vitorino Gomes da Silva and Maria da Glória Mendes Pinheiro.

 Nemésio did not excel academically.
 He was "expelled" from secondary school in Angra do Heroísmo and resat his fifth year.
 However, Nemésio had fond memories of his history teacher, Manuel António Ferreira Deusdado, who introduced him to literature.

 After travelling at 16 to the district capital of Horta, Nemésio sat exams as an external student at the Liceu Nacional, completing them on 16 July.
 While at the school, he contributed to the magazine Eco Académico: Semanário dos Alunos do Liceu de Angra and helped to found the magazine Estrela d'Alva: Revista Literária Ilustrada e Noticiosa.
 On 13 August, the newspaper O Telégrafo reported that Nemésio had sent a copy of Canto Matinal, his first book of poetry written in 1916, to the newspaper's director Manuel Emídio.

 Although relatively young, Nemésio had already developed republican ideals.
 He had participated in literary, republican, and anarchist-unionist meetings while living in Angra do Heroismo.
 He was influenced by friend, Jaime Brasil, lawyer Luís da Silva Ribeiro, and author and librarian Gervásio Lima.

 In 1918, toward the end of the First World War, Horta was a centre of maritime commerce with a vibrant night life.
 It was an obligatory port of call, a place for refueling ships and giving time off to the crew.
 Horta was home also to the Submarine Telegraph Cable companies, which turned the city into a global communications hub.
 This cosmopolitan environment contributed to Nemésio's later writings, especially Mau Tempo no Canal, which he began writing in 1939.